namniak/imgCoverEffect/README.md

 #imgCoverEffect

-Pure JavaScript solution for simulating CSS 'background-size: cover' effect on HTMLImageElement with optional alignments and DOM resize watcher.
+Pure JavaScript solution for simulating CSS 'background-size: cover' on HTMLImageElement with optional alignments and DOM resize watcher.

 ##Syntax
 ```